brunomaga/brunomaga.github.io/_posts/2019-07-01-Variational-Inference-GMM.md

 ### Multivariate Gaussian Mixture Models

-<small>Credit: this section is a more verbose and extended explanation of sections 2.1, 3.1 and 3.2 of the paper [Variational Inference: A Review for Statisticians](https://arxiv.org/pdf/1601.00670.pdf).</small>
+<small>Credit: this section is a more verbose explanation of sections 2.1, 3.1 and 3.2 of the paper [Variational Inference: A Review for Statisticians](https://arxiv.org/pdf/1601.00670.pdf).</small>

 A Gaussian mixture model is a probabilistic model that assumes all the data points are generated from a mixture of a finite number of Gaussian distributions with unknown parameters.
 The problem at hand is to fit a set of Gaussian density functions to the input dataset.